 Activities to enrich your honeymoon at Tugu Lombok

 With Sire Beach at your fingertips, you could easily fill your days with swimming, snorkeling, diving, and sunbathing.
-If you wanted to explore the undersea further, visiting the coral reefs beaming with colorful fish at Gili Air, Gili Meno and Gili Trawangan is a must.
-You could take a peek of Gili islands, which are just a 20-minute ride away, at sunrise too.
+If you wanted to explore the undersea further, visiting the coral reefs beaming with colorful fish at Gili Air, Gili Meno, and Gili Trawangan is a must.
+You could take a peek at Gili islands, which are just a 20-minute ride away, at sunrise too.
 Hop on a traditional wooden dragon-head boat and enjoy a lavish breakfast picnic while cruising the bays!

 Another important Lombok landmark is Mount Rinjani, the second-highest mountain in Indonesia, great for hiking and sunrise-watching.
-The popular way to enjoy the sunset is by exploring the local paddy fields on a Cidomo, antique horse-drawn carriage.
+The popular way to enjoy the sunset is by exploring the local paddy fields on a Cidomo, an antique horse-drawn carriage.
 If you prefer your own workout to horsepower, you could also make use of the complimentary bicycles at your disposal.

 For other sports enthusiasts, there were surfing opportunities, as well as trekking to the aforementioned waterfalls.
-Toasting a glass of champagne in natural infinity pools of Kerta Gangga waterfalls is as close to decadence one can get.
+Toasting a glass of champagne in the natural infinity pools of Kerta Gangga waterfalls is as close to decadence as one can get.

 There is also a world-class 18-hole golf course next door to Tugu Lombok, just by the ocean shore.
 Lombok Golf Kosaido Country Club was reportedly designed in accordance with the natural contours of the land.